mlewandowski0/tinyqv-cordic/docs/info.md

 ### input A (0x01)
 - __Circular and Rotating mode__ : angle $\alpha$ in radians, signed fixed-point.
 The value is represented as Q2.14 in 16-bit mode.
 The value can range from -1.7178 rad to 1.7178 rad (+/-98.42 degrees)
 - __Circular and Vectoring mode__: First component representing a for $\sqrt{a^2 + b^2}$ (out1) and ($tan^{-1}(\frac{b}{a})$).
 Because the value is not scaled (Output multiplied by $K_{C}$), it's up to the user to set the fixed point format.
 -  __Linear and Rotating mode__: Multiplicand a represented in fixed point format.
 To control the position of 1.0, you need to use register 0x03.
-To give an example,  if register 0x03 is set to 11, this input (a) and input (b) represent the value in Q5.11 format.
+To give an example,  if register 0x03 is set to 11, this input a and input b represent the value in Q5.11 format.
 - __Linear and Vectoring mode__: Denominator a for $\frac{b}{a}$.
 Same Q-format for Linear Rotating mode.
 - __Hyperbolic and Rotating mode__ : Argument a for sinh / cosh.
 Represented as Q2.14.
 Range limitation : [-1.1161, 1.1161].
 - __Hyperbolic and Vectoring mode__ :  first input a for $\sqrt{a^2 - b^2}$.
 The Output here can represent any fixed point __as long as it is greater than then second input B__ ($\sqrt{a^2 -b^2}$ becomes undefined then), because the Output is __not scaled__ (not multiplied by inverse of $K_{H}$ due to resource limitations).
 It is up to user to either multiply by $\frac{1}{K_{H}} \approx \frac{1}{0.82816} \approx 1.207496$ or use it the computed value of $K_{H} \sqrt{a^{2} - b^{2}}$. <br>

 ### input B (0x02)
 - __Circular and Rotating mode__ : Ignored.
 - __Circular and Vectoring mode__: second component b, for which we will compute the magnitude and atan, which is $\sqrt{a^2 + b^2}$.
-This value is represented as a Q2.14 value.
+Because the value is not scaled (Output multiplied by $K_{C}$), it's up to the user to set the fixed point format.
 - __Linear and Rotating mode__: Multiplicand b in variable fixed point format: to control where the position of 1.0 is.
-To give an example,  if register 0x03 is set to 11, this input (a) and input (B) represent a value in Q5.11 format.
+To give an example,  if register 0x03 is set to 11, this input b and input a represent a value in Q5.11 format.
 - __Linear and Vectoring mode__: b represents Numerator ($\frac{b}{a}$) in variable fixed point format.
 To control the position of 1.0, you have to use register 0x03.
-To give an example,  if register 0x03 is set to 11, this input (b) and input (a) represent a value in Q5.11 format.
+To give an example,  if register 0x03 is set to 11, this input b and input a represent a value in Q5.11 format.
 - __Hyperbolic and Rotating mode__ Ignored.
 - __Hyperbolic and Vectoring mode__ :  Second value B for hyperbolic mode.
 This value must be smaller than A; otherwise, the result will be incorrect.
 The Output here can represent any fixed point.
 The Output is __not scaled__ (not multiplied by inverse of $K_{H}$ due to resource limitations).
 It is up to user to either multiply by $\frac{1}{K_{H}} \approx \frac{1}{0.82816} \approx 1.207496$ or use it the computed value of $K_{H} \sqrt{a^{2} - b^{2}}$.